HERA-Team/librarian/docs/Index.md

 ### Credits

-The HERA Librarian has been developed by the HERA Collaborition and is licensed under the MIT License.
+The HERA Librarian has been developed by the HERA Collaborition and is licensed under the 2-clause BSD License.
 The primary author is Peter K. G. Williams.